14 Combined Loads

 3) Assess the signs.

-Since we used the top section of the cut to calculate internal reactions, we consider the stress elements to be at the bottom of the section, just inside the cut surface.
+Since we used the section above the cut to calculate internal reactions, we consider the stress elements to be at the bottom of the top section, just inside the cut surface, as shown in the FBD in step 1.
 The shear forces then act on the bottom face of the stress elements.

 Vy was found to act in the negative y direction, so it gets drawn directed to the left at the bottom of the P stress element.
 This results in a positive shear stress for point P.